Rooholla-KhorramBakht/SimpleHandEye/README.md

 marker_pose_listener = ROSTFInterface('vicon/body', 'vicon/marker')
 ```

-Test the interface and maker sure you can read the pose from Vicon:
+Test the interface and make sure you can read the pose from Vicon:

 ```python
 body_T_marker = marker_pose_listener.getPose()